 He didn’t seem intimidated in the slightest.
 “Ya see, my crew and I got mixed up in a storm.
 We lost a couple of crew mates, and we were wondering if they might have ended up around here.”

-Instantly my apprehension dropped and I lowered my guard.
+My shoulders relaxed, and I called for one of my mates to fetch a couple lost sailors we’d stumbled upon.
 “Oh!
-Betty, go fetch those men we found the other day!
+Maya, go fetch those men we found the other day!
 They may belong to this crew!”

 “So you have seen them?”